LLNL/scr/doc/rst/users/api.rst

     INTEGER IERROR

 Shut down the SCR library.
-This function must be called before :code:`MPI_Finalize`, and it is good practice to call this function just before :code:`MPI_Finalize`.
+This function must be called before :code:`MPI_Finalize`.
 A process should only call :code:`SCR_Finalize` once during its execution.

 If :code:`SCR_FLUSH` is enabled,
 :code:`SCR_Finalize` flushes any datasets to the prefix directory if necessary.
 It updates the halt file to indicate that :code:`SCR_Finalize` has been called.
-This halt condition prevents the job from restarting (Section :ref:`sec-halt`).
+This halt condition prevents the job from restarting (see :ref:`sec-halt`).

 SCR_Get_version
 ^^^^^^^^^^^^^^^